josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - The studies above overwhelmingly point to a drop-off in quality and reliability, relative to human control groups.
 Maybe that changes in the future, but it seems to be the truth for now, at least.<footnote>I have yet to encounter anyone who says LLM code is as good as human code, *and who also* reads all the code their LLM produces.
 Seems like mostly the people who believe it are taking it on faith.</footnote>

 - LLMs were trained on average code, and thus generally have average outputs.
 They're likely to throw React/NextJS at every problem, [even when that's a terrible decision](https://www.mohkohn.co.uk/writing/html-first/), just because that's what most mediocre developers would do.<footnote>React is a questionable choice for anything in 2026—Nuxt, SvelteKit, and others do virtually everything NextJS does, with _massively_ better performance (and less vendor lock-in)—but it's an _especially_ bad choice if you're letting an LLM write all the code anyway.
 Literally the only reason to pick React was because everybody knew it already; it's the default.
-But when the reason to pick the default is gone, and your LLM already knows all the other options too, there's very little excuse _not_ to pick something measurably better.</footnote> Maybe the case could be made that LLMs are better than the median developer, but they're definitely not better than a good one with specialized knowledge.
+But when the reason to pick the default is gone, and your LLM already knows all the other options too, there's very little excuse _not_ to pick something measurably better.</footnote> Maybe the case could be made that LLMs elevate the average, but they're definitely not better than a good developer with specialized knowledge.

 - LLM output is non-deterministic.
 While that may not matter in some cases, it still means you're rolling the dice, to some degree.
 You either believe all implementations are effectively equal (which seems unreasonable), or you believe that matters.